 The gene lost in hereditary retinoblastoma is called RBI.
-It is a tumour suppressor gene that codes for the nuclear p Process of Androgenesis (With Diagram) | p^{RB} that inhibits expression of a group of genes whose Biotechnology products are needed for uncontrolled cell proliferation hereditary retinoblastoma a defective or copy of the R gene is inherited from the affected person.
+It is a tumour suppressor gene that codes for the nuclear p pRB that inhibits expression of a group of genes whose 17.
+What did lockdown achieve then? products are needed for uncontrolled cell proliferation hereditary retinoblastoma a defective or copy of the R gene is inherited from the affected person.

-Hence a lack of p^{RB} resulting from loss of both copies of RBI (one due to deletion and other due to a second somatic mutation) can lead to uncontrolled proliferation which ultimately causes the development of retinoblastoma.
+Hence a lack of pRB resulting from loss of both copies of RBI (one due to deletion and other due to a second somatic mutation) can lead to uncontrolled proliferation which ultimately causes the development of retinoblastoma.
 In nonhereditary cases, two normal RBI genes are inherited and retinoblastoma develops only if two somatic mutations in adult inactivate both copies of RBI in the same cell.

-Nature of Protein Product Examples of Oncogenes Comments Growth factors it sis Platelet-derived growth factor (I PDGF) Protein-tyrosine kinases erb B Membrane receptor of epiderma factor (EGF) l growth fms Membrane receptor for colony-st factor-1 (CSF-1) mulating src, yes, fgr Membrane nonreceptor proteinty kinases vrosine Membrane-associated G proteins ras Membrane-associated GTP-bind protein ing gsp Gs(a sub-unit) gip G1(a sub-unit) Protein-serine/threonine kinases raf, mos Cytoplasmic protein-serine/three kinases onine Transcription factors jun, fos Components of AP1 transcription Process of Androgenesis (With Diagram) erb A Thyroid hormone receptor Biotechnology tumour suppressor genes have been identified (Table 23.6).
-The second suppressor gene is p53 which is frequently inactivated in a wide variety of human cancer including leukemia's, lymphomas, saircomas, bredn tumour and carcinomas of many tissues including breast, colon and lung.
+Nature of Protein Product Examples of Oncogenes Comments Growth factors it sis Platelet-derived growth factor (PDGF) Protein-tyrosine kinases erb B Membrane receptor of epidermal growth factor (EGF) fms Membrane receptor for colony-stimulating factor-1 (CSF-1) src, yes, fgr Membrane nonreceptor proteintyrosine kinases Membrane-associated G proteins ras Membrane-associated GTP-binding protein gsp G,(a sub-unit) gip $G_1(\alpha \text{ sub-unit})$ Protein-serine/threonine kinases raf, mos Cytoplasmic protein-serine/threonine kinases Transcription factors jun, fos Components of AP1 transcription Covid-19 has spread to 42 new districts since Apr erb A Thyroid hormone receptor 17.
+What did lockdown achieve then?

+Table 23.6: Main classes of oncogenes categorised by nature of their Protein Products tumour suppressor genes have been identified (Table 23.6).
+The second suppressor gene is p which is frequently inactivated in a wide variety of human cancer including leukemia's, lymphomas, saircomas, bredn tumour and carcinomas of many tissues including breast, colon and lung.